rclone/rclone/docs/content/chunker.md

 Enter a string value.
 Press Enter for the default (""). remote> remote:path
 Files larger than chunk size will be split in chunks.
-Enter a size with suffix k,M,G,T. Press Enter for the default ("2G"). chunk_size> 100M
+Enter a size with suffix K,M,G,T. Press Enter for the default ("2G"). chunk_size> 100M
 Choose how chunker handles hash sums.
 All modes but "none" require metadata.
 Enter a string value.
 Press Enter for the default ("md5").